milkbottledude/woodlands-jb_tracker/Documentation.md

 11,20,3,-0.7907757369376986,-0.6121059825476627,325,0.3375228995941133,0.9413173175128472,2024-11-20,False,False
 ```

 Of course, we won't be using all these features in the final ML model training for the webapp.
-This chapter was more of a brainstorming session to engineer with as many possibly helpful features as possible.
-In the following chapter, we will be testing all these features using k-folds validation and see which actually help reduce loss, then filter the features accordingly to obtain the most optimal set of features.
+This chapter was more of a brainstorming session 🧠 to come up with as many possibly helpful features as possible.

+In the following chapter, we will be testing all these features using k-folds validation and see which actually help reduce loss 🧐, then filter the features accordingly to obtain the most optimal set of features 🎯.

 So far, the independent variables we have are:
 1) month (Jan, Feb, etc)